-The Support Broker agency will also maintain documentation that each SDCB member has been trained on the critical incident reporting process.
-This member training shall include reporting procedures for SDCB members, employees, member representative, and/or other designated individuals.
+The Support Broker agency will also maintain documentation that each SDCB memberMember has been trained on the critical incident reporting process.
+This memberMember training shall include reporting procedures for SDCB members, employees, memberMember representative, and/or other designated individuals.
 The Support Broker agency shall report incidents of abuse, neglect and/or exploitation as directed by the State.

 The Support Broker agency will maintain a critical incident management system to identify, report, and address critical incidents.
-The Support Broker is responsible for follow-up and assisting the individual to help ensure health and safety when a critical incident has occurred.
+The Support Broker is responsible for follow_up and assisting the individual to help ensure health and safety when a critical incident has occurred.